Sorry, you need to enable JavaScript to visit this website.

 Chocolate Mint Day

 Yes, we give you permission to eat chocolate by the bucketful on this day.
-In the US, Chocolate Mint Day is a special one for the National Confectioners Association, who have deemed February 19 as Chocolate Mint Day.
+In the US, Chocolate Mint Day is a special one for the National Confectioners Association, who have deemed the 19th of February as Chocolate Mint Day.
 Of course, it can be celebrated by anyone around the world – even you!
 But then again, who needs an excuse to eat chocolate?